Understand the Azure IoT Edge runtime and its architecture

 - Facilitates communication between the IoT Edge device and the cloud.

-The responsibilities of the IoT Edge runtime fall into two categories: module management and communication.
+The responsibilities of the IoT Edge runtime fall into two categories: communication and module management.
 These two roles are performed by two components that make up the IoT Edge runtime.
 The IoT Edge hub is responsible for communication, while the IoT Edge agent manages deploying and monitoring the modules.

-Both the Edge agent and the Edge hub are modules, just like any other module running on an IoT Edge device.
-For more information about how modules work, see lnk-modules.
+Both the Edge hub and the Edge agent are modules, just like any other module running on an IoT Edge device.

 IoT Edge hub